yannvon/road-segmentation/README.md

 - [ ] Experiment with other Image classification models such as GoogleNet and ResNet
 - [ ] Try to improve transfer learning approach.

-# Appendix
+# Appendix (Instructions for Team mates)

 ### EC2 instance from AWS using Keras and Jupyter Notebooks

-1. Sign-up for a AWS Educate account, or even better use the promo from the Github student pack to create a full-fledged AWS account.
+1. We signed-up for a AWS Educate account, or even better use the promo from the Github student pack to create a full-fledged AWS account.
 2. Go to your AWS workbench and follow [this guide](https://hackernoon.com/keras-with-gpu-on-amazon-ec2-a-step-by-step-instruction-4f90364e49ac) until the end of section 3.
 Note that you should select "Deep Learning AMI (Ubuntu) Version 19.0 " for example from the list of community AMI's.
 3. Follow [this AWS guide](https://docs.aws.amazon.com/dlami/latest/devguide/setup-jupyter.html) to run a Jupyter notebook server and access it from your browser.
 Note that if you have not configured SSL you should use http to access your notebook.